Zuora (NYSE:ZUO) Issues FY 2022 Earnings Guidance

-Separately, Zacks Investment Research lowered shares of Zuora from a hold rating to a sell rating in a research note on Wednesday, September 1st.
+Separately, Zacks Investment Research lowered Zuora from a hold rating to a sell rating in a report on Wednesday, September 1st.

 About Zuora